 Types of tours

-Bicycle tourism encompasses several different type of touring.
-Commercial or self-supported.
-With a guide, or without.
-With accommodations, or not.
+Bicycle tourism encompasses several different types of touring: commercial or self-supported, with a guide or without, with accommodation or not.
 There are lots of options.
-Here’s a breakdown of the types of tours we offer.
+Here’s a breakdown of the types of tours we offer:

 Guided tours usually include lodging, breakfast, evening dinners, rental bikes, support van or bus with driver, ride-along guide, luggage transport, detailed route planning, and more.

 Guided tours can also be broken down into two sub-categories: